 If necessary, you can request the school for clarification or the translation of contract in your native language (i.e. in Chinese, in India, in Myanmar, or Vietnam).
 School will arrange staff to explain using your native language.
-Students can also view and access sample copies of the contract at CPE website: Advisory Note and Student Contract.
 The school will also give an original copy of the contract to the student as it can be presented as a legal document in the event of disagreement.

 The student’s guardian will also sign the contract if the student is below the age of 18.
-The authorized signatory will sign the contract on behalf of the College.
+The authorized signatory will sign the contract on behalf of the School.